Ward of Court

 Firstly, there is a cost payable to the Court for Wardship applications, this is known as Wardship levy and is dependent on the income of the Ward.
 These costs are payable to the state.

-The legal costs of a successful Wardship application are measured by the Court which means that the solicitor acting for the Committee will submit their bill of costs to the Court and the Court will determine the reasonableness of the bill and approve the costs that should be paid.
-In total the costs involved usually are (but not limited to):
+The court measures the legal costs of a successful Wardship application.
+The solicitor for the Committee submits their bill.
+Then, the court evaluates the bill’s reasonableness and approves the payable costs.
+In total, the costs involved usually are (but not limited to):

 - Solicitor’s fees